-The use of body protectors is compulsory for all Cross Country riding and Pony Racing in both training or competing.
-If a Body protector is worn for any Pony Club activity it must meet BETA 2009 Level 3 standard (purple label) or BETA 2018 Level 3 standard (blue and black label) - see right.
+A body protector is compulsory for all Pony Club Cross Country riding (including Arena Eventing) and Pony Racing activities whether it be training or competition.
+A body protector for these activities must meet BETA 2018 Level 3 Standard (blue and black label).